 For many, unemployment is one of the bumps in the road that must be overcome in mortality.
 Each person is affected differently by the loss of a job, but for all, it presents some level of discomfort and fear.

-I learned some things during that time.
-These four reminders will help anyone in the grasp of unemployment to keep proper perspective and hope for good things to come.
-They did that for me, and these four reminders kept me alive.
+I did however, learn some principles during that time which will benefit any person in this situation.
+These four reminders will help to keep proper perspective and lead to hope for good things to come.
+They did that for me.

 1. Don’t Look Too Far Ahead

 When you are in the midst of unemployment and uncertainty, there are lots of things to worry about.
 There are mouths to feed, responsibilities to maintain, bills to pay, and it can be crushing.
 This video below from D. Todd Christofferson was one of the most powerful things I’d ever heard and completely changed the way I looked at my trial.